ambraierardi/master-thesis/README.md

  of the controller, the noise applied on the physical parameters of the same, and the significant underestimation of the process and measurement noises in the estimation filter.

-To simulate the cose, open the estimate_and_control_fully_actuated_with_current.m file, uncomment the desired case and run the code.
+To simulate the code, open the estimate_and_control_fully_actuated_with_current.m file, uncomment the desired case and run the code.
 Then open the simulation_environment_thesis.slx file and uncomment the corresponding case, then run the simulation.